 How do I join?

 You can join now online here.
 If you prefer a paper enrollment form, click here and find an enrollment form based on your county.
 Or you can obtain a membership form from your local association president or building representative.
 You may also call the

 How do I pay my dues – what methods of payment are available?

 What do I get with my membership?

-All the things you value as a professional educator, including participation in WVEA conferences, ODS and legal assistance, personal consultation on issues such as employment, PEIA, retirement, certification, etc., plus you'll receive a $1 million per occurrence liability policy, NEA Member Benefits, Dues Tab Insurance, and mailings and communications from both the NEA and WVEA to keep you updated on issues that impact you personally and professionally.
+All the things you value as a professional educator, including participation in WVEA conferences, field staff and legal assistance, personal consultation on issues such as employment, PEIA, retirement, certification, etc., plus you'll receive a $1 million per occurrence liability policy, NEA Member Benefits, Dues Tab Insurance, and mailings and communications from both the NEA and WVEA to keep you updated on issues that impact you personally and professionally.

 When do my benefits begin?